A charming detached traditional seaside cottage with some lovely sea views, in the popular Moray Firth village of Gardenstown.

 Head to Banff, the smugglers' village of Pennan, go dolphin spotting on the Firth then return to your cottage.

 Two bedrooms: 1 x double, 1 x twin.
-Bathroom with bath, shower over, basin and WC.
-Fitted kitchen with breakfast area.
-Sitting room with stove-effect electric fire and sea view.
+Bathroom with bath, hand-held shower, basin and WC.
+Kitchen with breakfast area.
+Sitting room with sea view.